Board Members 2025

 David Bushman

-David Bushman is the author of five traditionally published nonfiction books, including two on true crime: Murder at Teal’s Pond: Hazel Drew and the Mystery that Inspired Twin Peaks (2022, Thomas + Mercer) and Forget It, Jake, It’s Schenectady: The True Story Behind ‘The Place Beyond the Pines’ (Fayetteville Mafia Press, 2023).
+David Bushman is the author of five traditionally published nonfiction books, including three on true crime: Murder at Teal’s Pond: Hazel Drew and the Mystery that Inspired Twin Peaks (2022, Thomas + Mercer) and Forget It, Jake, It’s Schenectady: The True Story Behind ‘The Place Beyond the Pines’ (Fayetteville Mafia Press, 2023), and his latest book, New York’s Coldest Cases: 10 Murders That Shocked the Empire State (Globe Pequot, 2026).
 He was a television curator at The Paley Center for Media (formerly The Museum of TV + Radio) for over two decades.
 Prior to that he was program director at TV Land and TV editor at Variety.

 Carol Binkowski